 Home Activity Support

-Android Things expects one application to expose a "home activity" in its manifest as the main entry point for the system to automatically launch on boot.
+Android Things expects one app to expose one "home activity" in its manifest as the main entry point for the system to automatically launch on boot.
 This activity must contain an intent filter that includes both CATEGORY_DEFAULT and CATEGORY_HOME.

 For ease of development, this same activity should include a CATEGORY_LAUNCHER intent filter so Android Studio can launch it as the default activity when deploying or debugging.